mirage/ocaml-matrix/README.md

 It then fetches all the room he is currently in and notices them that a new commit was pushed with a message before disconnecting itself.

+## Acknowledgement

+`ocaml-matrix` has received funding from the Next Generation Internet Initiative (NGI) within the framework of the DAPSI Project.